 REVIEW: Garmin Alpha 300i and TT25 from a veterinarian’s perspective

 Obedience is freedom, people, and any tool that can connect me to my team without a check cord and assist me in locating them on point or in a bind falls under the category of essential equipment in my book.
+Even though I feel compelled to air my gripes about their shortcomings, please understand that the 300 series and TT25s still far exceed anything else currently on the market from any manufacturer.

 As a fellow bird hunter and sporting dog enthusiast (as well as a veterinarian) I’m always on the lookout for tech that enhances both the hunting experience and preserves the well-being of my canine companions.